“Once upon a time…” Everyone loves a great story. I know that I do. Stories capture people’s attention and hold it until the very end.

 - Experiment, get feedback, refine.
 After all, it’s about your audience loving the great stories from your dashboards!

 I hope you have enjoyed part 1 of this blog series.
-Stay tuned for part 2, and be sure to give your feedback!
+Read part 2 which talks about Telling Your Story in Seconds – Part 2: Color, and be sure to give your feedback!

 DataSelf Powered by Tableau